tabarra/txAdmin/docs/translation.md

 - The `$meta.label` must be the language name in English (eg `Spanish` instead of `Español`);
 - Do a [Pull Request](https://github.com/tabarra/txAdmin/pulls) posting a few screenshots of evidence that you tested what you changed in-game.

 > **Pro Tip:** To quickly test your changes, you can edit the `locale.json` file and then in the settings page click "Save Global Settings" again to see the changes in the game menu without needing to restart txAdmin or the server.
-For the menu main page you may need to press [TAB] for it to load the changes.

 > **Pro Tip2:** To make sure you didn't miss anything in the locale file, you can download the txAdmin source code, execute `npm i`, move the `locale.json` to inside the `txAdmin/locale` folder and run `npm run locale:diff`.
 This will tell you about missing or extra keys.